All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

 All students are provided with a MyUWG e-mail account.
 It is the student's responsibility to check his or her e-mail daily.
 Housing and Residence Life (HRL) conduct charges will be sent to students' UWG e-mail accounts from a system called Maxient.

-For students residing in Greek Village, please refer to the Greek Village Regulations.
+For students residing in The Village, please refer to The Village Regulations.

 All violations of the policies, laws, and codes will be subject to the UWG conduct process, in addition to local and state judicial processes when applicable.